 When a domain name is entered in the browser to get its IP address, first it’ll look for it in the local cache.
 This local cache data might be available in any of the following two places:

-An excessive communication with remote DNS servers is a time-consuming process that results in low performance.
-In order to prevent this, the resultant IP address will get stored in the OS cache, browser cache, DNS resolver cache.
+Excessive communication with remote DNS servers is a time-consuming process that results in low performance.
+In order to prevent this, the resultant IP address will get stored in the OS cache, browser cache, and DNS resolver cache.

 Types of DNS servers